KStateMachine/kstatemachine/README.md

 Main features are:

+* Zero dependency.
+It is written in pure Kotlin, it does not depend on any other libraries or Android SDK;
 * Kotlin DSL syntax for defining state machine structure;
 * Event based - transitions are performed by processing incoming events;
 * Listeners for states and transitions;